 - Chicken

-I went with the chicken served with dark meat, sliced banana flowers, scallions, a rice cake, and a little lime wedge.
+I chose the chicken served with dark meat, sliced banana flowers, scallions, a rice cake, and a lime wedge.
+Our drink at Mi Quang 1A was a small glass of green tea.

 Grilled Beef, Rice Paper Rolls, and Pancakes

+Two hours into our motorbike food tour of Da Nang, we pulled up at Quan Hong Nguyet, a humble street food stall.
+We sat on little red plastic stools at a table and were treated to three different street foods.
 First, grilled beef in piper lolot leaves (bo la lot) was presented on skewers.
 The leaves impart a mild peppery taste to the meat.

+They can be eaten directly from the skewer or used as a filling in a rice paper wrap.
 One of our guides taught us how to use chopsticks to fill rice paper with grilled pork or beef and fresh vegetables (pickled papaya, lettuce, and cucumber).
+After you've rolled it up, you can eat it plain or add a brown dipping sauce made with pork fat, pate/liver, and peanuts.

+Working with the thin rice paper took a little practice, but it's surprisingly strong.
 I used the grilled pork for my wraps and enjoyed the process of making them, as well as the textures and flavors.

 The third Vietnamese street food we were introduced to at this stop was a crispy Vietnamese pancake (banh xeo).
 Taken literally, the Vietnamese name means "sizzling pancake."

-The color comes from turmeric used with the rice flour and water, all of which make the batter.
+While these pancakes, because of their yellow color, look like they're made with eggs, eggs are not traditionally a part of the dish.
+The batter's color comes from turmeric, which is mixed with rice flour and water.
 Common stuffings include pork, prawns, and bean sprouts.
 We tried ones made with beef.

 I liked the Vietnamese pancakes, though I didn't want to eat too many as I worried about filling up before the end of our Da Nang food tour.